nicolgit/nicolgit.github.io/_posts/2024/2024-07-11-azure-measuring-latency-across-availability-zones-in-we.md

 ---
-title: Measuring latency between Azure Availabity Zones and the impact of an NVA in between V2
+title: Measuring latency between Azure Availability Zones and the impact of an NVA in between V2
 date: 2024-07-11 10:00
 tags: [Azure, networking, hub-and-spoke, latency, availability-zone, azure firewall, peering, Proximity Placement Group, Virtual Network Gateway]
 excerpt: "In this post I measure the latency between virtual machines in various network configurations on Azure"